-

 William DeKova White

-I can hardly wait to read Uppity by Bill White.
-Easy prediction: Baseball fans of this blog will love it.
-White played for three teams, all National League: the Giants (both in New York and San Francisco, which undoubtedly has … Continue reading
+I (Evander) can hardly wait to read Uppity by Bill White.
+Easy prediction: Baseball fans will love it.
+White played for three teams, all National League: the Giants (both in New York and San Francisco, which undoubtedly has something to … Continue reading

 The Great Bronx Willie Mayonnaise

-My neighborhood in Fort Apache the Bronx, is not the best in the world.
+My (Evander’s) neighborhood in Fort Apache the Bronx, is not the best in the world or the worst.
 But it has its interesting aspects, as all New York neighborhoods do.
-A couple of years ago, I ran into a school friend named Steven, who … Continue reading
+A couple of years ago, I ran into a school … Continue reading